RedPointGlobal/redpoint-mdm/README.md

      - ldap :   Replace the example.com domain with your Active Directory domain
      - ingress: Replace the host_domain value with the FQDN you want to use for your ingress URLs
  ```
+### Install
-5. Make sure you are in the repo directory that you cloned in step 1 and then run the following command to insall MDM
+Make sure you are in the repo directory that you cloned in step 1 and then run the following command to insall MDM
 ```sh
     helm install redpoint-mdm redpoint-mdm/ --values values.yaml
  ```